COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 experience with the [Neo4j](https://neo4j.com/) graph database we set about creating a genome annotation schema for a Neo4j graph database.

-### Modelling objects in graph (and relational) databases
+### Modeling objects in graph (and relational) databases

-The modelling of a set of known entity classes in a relational database is a well understood problem: classes correspond to relations (tables), entitities (instances) correspond to rows in tables, and relationships between objects are either mapped as foreign key relationships or using join tables (for many to many relationships).
+The modeling of a set of known entity classes in a relational database is a well understood problem: classes correspond to relations (tables), entities (instances) correspond to rows in tables, and relationships between objects are either mapped as foreign key relationships or using join tables (for many to many relationships).
 In recent years object-relational mappers such as SQLAlchemy and